-This is the second of the “50 Albums to Christmas 2019” series.
+This is the second of the “50 Albums of Note” series.

 It’s difficult to find a way in to Frank Zappa’s music.
 You find one of the easy-in compilations like Strictly Commercial, like it and then decide to try one of his actual albums.
 But which of the 112 stretching across 27 years of work to try next?
 Classic Jazz fusion?
 The later more satirical albums?
 Something more orchestral that shows his love of Berlioz?
 One of the sprawling live albums?
 What’s first on the menu?
 Why not try Hot Rats?
 Mmm tasty.